murchandamus/bips/bip-update-process.md

 stopped to make progress may be closed.

 When the BIP draft is complete, a BIP editor will assign a BIP type (see below), and merge it to the BIPs repository.
-After the BIP is merged to the repository, its main focus should no longer shift significantly, even while the champion may continue to update the draft as necessary in the git repository.
-Updates to drafts by the champion should also be submitted as pull requests.
+After the BIP is merged to the repository, its main focus should no longer shift significantly, even while the author may continue to update the draft as necessary in the git repository.
+Updates to drafts by the author should also be submitted as pull requests.

 #### Nominated[^nominated]

-When the champion is confident that their BIP represents a net-improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the Bitcoin community, they may update the BIP’s status to Nominated to indicate that they recommend adoption or implementation of the BIP.
-Where applicable, the champion must ensure that any proposed specification is solid, not unduly complicated, and definitive.
+When the author is confident that their BIP represents a net-improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the Bitcoin community, they may update the BIP’s status to Nominated to indicate that they recommend adoption or implementation of the BIP.
+Where applicable, the author must ensure that any proposed specification is solid, not unduly complicated, and definitive.
 Subsequently, a BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill omissions in the specification, add test vectors for edge-cases, or address other issues discovered as the BIP is adopted.